Chris Dowling (director)

 Chris Dowling is an American screenwriter and film director.
-He is known as screenwriter of the films Blue Miracle (2021) and Priceless (2016) and co-writer of the film Acidman (2022).
+He is known as screenwriter of the films Blue Miracle (2021), Priceless (2016) and co-writer of the film Acidman (2022).
 Dowling wrote and directed the films Where Hope Grows (2014) and Roll With It (2022).
-He was co-writer and director of the 2019 film, Run the Race.
+He was also a co-writer and director of the 2019 film, Run the Race.

 Early life

 Dowling was born in Flowood, Mississippi and grew up in Dallas, Texas.
-After graduating from the University of Texas with a degree in Radio/Television/Film, he moved to Los Angeles in 2009.
+After his graduation from the University of Texas with a degree in Radio/Television/Film, he moved to Los Angeles in 2009.

 Film awards and honors

 Acidman, a 2022 American film directed by Alex Lehmann and written by Lehmann and Dowling, received the Grand Jury Prize for Best Narrative Feature at the 2022 Dallas International Film Festival.

-Roll With It, a 2022 American film written and directed by Dowling, was the Audience Award Winner for Best Narrative Feature at the 2022 Dallas International Film Festival.
+Roll With It is a 2022 American film written and directed by Dowling.
+It was given the Audience Award Winner for Best Narrative Feature at the 2022 Dallas International Film Festival.

-Blue Miracle, a 2021 American drama film directed by Julio Quintana from a screenplay by Quintana and Dowling, was nominated for the GMA Dove Award for Inspirational Film/Series of the Year at the 2022 GMA Dove Awards.
+Blue Miracle, a 2021 American drama film directed by Julio Quintana from a screenplay by Quintana and Dowling, got nominated in the GMA Dove Award for Inspirational Film/Series of the Year at the 2022 GMA Dove Awards.

-Blue Miracle received the Movieguide Epiphany Award as “Most Inspiring Movie of 2021”.
+Blue Miracle received the Movieguide Epiphany Award as the “Most Inspiring Movie of 2021”.